-An NEH Landmarks of American History and Culture Workshop in Deerfield, Massachusetts, that was held July 7-12 and July 21-26, 2019.
+An NEH Landmarks of American History and Culture Workshop in Deerfield, Massachusetts, that was held In July, 2019.
 It will not be offered during the summer of 2020.

 Presented by the Pocumtuck Valley Memorial Association, the African Americans in the Making of Early New England workshop places slavery in the north into the context of the history of colonial New England.